DEGENERATIVE DISC DISEASE

 • Is there a history of chronic back pain or spine conditions in your family?

 It may be a good idea to think of the answers to these questions before your appointment, especially if you don’t know the answers offhand — like family history, for example.
-In addition, it will be helpful during the diagnosis process if you create a list of your own questions you’d like to ask your doctor
+In addition, it will be helpful during the diagnosis process if you create a list of questions you have for your doctor

-In addition to collecting your history, you will likely undergo a physical examination.
+Collecting your medical history is only part of the diagnosis process.
+You may also undergo a physical examination.
 Your doctor may ask you to perform simple movements, like bending forward or turning your neck, to assess your mobility and pain.
 You may also be assessed for reflex, motor skills and muscle strength.

-Depending on your doctor’s initial assessment and the types of symptoms you are experiencing, your doctor may recommend the following tests:
+Depending on your doctor’s initial assessment and the types of symptoms you are experiencing, they may also require the following tests:

 • X-Rays: This test can help provide bone structure details in the spine.

-• Magnetic Resonance Imaging (MRI) Scan: This scan provides a detailed image of discs and a better look of how nerves and vertebrae are affected by the discs.
+• Magnetic Resonance Imaging (MRI) Scan: This scan provides a detailed image of discs and a better look at how nerves and vertebrae are affected by the discs.

 • Computed Tomography (CT) Scan: This scan will provide a more detailed image of bone structures in the spine and may be used as an alternative for patients who cannot undergo MRI scans.

-In mild cases where a sedentary lifestyle or obesity are risk factors that could worsen Degenerative Disc Disease, your doctor may recommend low-impact, daily exercise and healthy dietary changes.
+In mild cases where a sedentary lifestyle or obesity are risk factors that could worsen symptoms, your doctor may recommend low-impact, daily exercise and healthy dietary changes.
 If your pain isn’t immobilizing, physical therapy that strengthens your core and back can help support the affected discs.
-A physical therapist will show you exercises to perform at home, and may recommend a back brace for increased stability.
+A physical therapist will show you at-home exercises and may recommend a back brace for increased stability.

 Next Steps: Living With Degenerative Disc Disease

-If you’re experiencing symptoms of Degenerative Disc Disease, the best thing to do is schedule a consultation with a spinal specialist to get a proper diagnosis and treatment plan.
+If you’re experiencing symptoms of this disease, the best thing to do is schedule a consultation with a spinal specialist to get a proper diagnosis and treatment plan.
 After your diagnosis, it’s important to stick to your treatment plan and regimen.
-Be sure to communicate any changes with your doctor, and have regular check-ups to track the progression of your condition so that you can change course accordingly.
+Communicate any changes with your doctor and schedule regular check-ups to track the progression of your condition so that you can change course accordingly.

-In addition to following your doctor’s recommendations, it’s important to practice good posture and avoid strenuous activities or being completely sedentary — both of which could cause your condition to worsen.
+In addition to following your doctor’s recommendations, there are some things you want to avoid with degenerative disc disease.
+Practice good posture and avoid strenuous activities or being completely sedentary — both of which could worsen your condition.

 Can We Help?